trussworks/react-uswds/docs/for_trussels.md

 ### Active maintainer responsibilities include:

 - Maintain a presence in the #react-uswds channel, especially to answer any implementation questions from Trussels who are _not_ active maintainers
-- Attend and help facilitate the ReactUSDS check-in meetings regularly
 - Pay attention to [USWDS](https://github.com/uswds/uswds) updates, and create new issues needed to help this project stay up-to-date with them
 - Participate actively in PR reviews, issue discussion, and project roadmap planning
 - Keep an eye on any security alerts that come up, and make sure they are addressed promptly (see below)